-In the Corporate Governance Theme, input data is collected and reviewed by our analytical personnel on an ongoing basis.
-While the annual update from the shareholder meeting documents and annual report is typically the most significant update, analytical personnel also process data such as voting results, director changes, material ownership changes and governance controversies and events throughout the year.
+the shareholder meeting documents and annual report is typically the most significant update, ESG data experts also process data such as voting results, director changes, material ownership changes and governance controversies and events throughout the year.

 Upon publication of the data changes, the underlying Key Metrics that drive the overall assessments and scores are automatically updated.